Why CFO Scrutiny Is Rising in Enterprise AI Deals

 That’s the outline, not the playbook.

-The difficult work is turning those answers into a customer-specific case that can withstand scrutiny from finance, procurement, security, legal, IT, and the executives responsible for the outcome.
+The difficult work is turning those answers into a customer-specific business case that withstands scrutiny from finance, procurement, security, legal, IT, and executive leadership.

 It requires more than dropping estimated time savings into an ROI calculator.